 I’ve wanted to see Cirque Du Soleil for years, but never had the opportunity to go.
 My mom gifted me with tickets this year for my birthday and I must say I will make it a priority to go from now on!
 Cirque Du Soleil was founded in 1984 in Canada.
 The entire concept was to think of how a modern circus would be, they used juggling and fire breathing to create a spectacle.

-The colorful detailed costumes.
-In the beginning of the show these two beautiful birds came out with long wings that they fluttered.
-The bright emerald green, cobalt and violet.
+- The colorful detailed costumes.
+At the beginning of the show, these two beautiful birds came out with long wings that they fluttered.
+The bright emerald green, cobalt, and violet.
 There was a butterfly whose giant wings spread across and fluttered in the wind.
 Ever costume moved with the performer seamlessly.

 The decor is modern with the most comfortable booths I have ever sat in.
 It felt like I was leaning and sitting on a marshmallow cloud.
 When you look up, you will notice the ceiling looks the same as the table and booth on the floor.
 Part of the Flipped charm!
 I love the pop art touch on the ceiling and how elegant this restaurant feels.
 The TV’s are framed with painted Victorian style frames.

-SCAD (Savannah College of Art and Design) is one of the my favorite places in Atlanta to visit.
+SCAD (Savannah College of Art and Design) is one of my favorite places in Atlanta to visit.
 The view of the Atlanta skyline from SCAD is breathtaking.
 Since it is an arts college they always have interesting exhibits coming through every three months.
 There are also interesting creative spaces to look at or play on.
 When I saw they had a shoe exhibit I knew I must go!
-As a self proclaimed shoe lover this is a dream come true!
+As a self-proclaimed shoe lover, this is a dream come true!
 The exhibition is called Shoes: Pleasure and Pain.

 Sadly you were only allowed to take pictures of this awesome neon sign.
 However, I can say the exhibit is broken up into five sections.
 The first one called Transformation.
 It refers to various stories about footwear.
 The next is called Status.
 This one literally has you peeking in on over 100 pairs of shoes from different time periods and countries.
 The exhibit has many whimsical touches, but I won’t spoil the surprise for you!
 It was fun to pick out your favorites or try to guess which designer made them.
 Then there was the Seduction section.
 Followed by Obsession, which had the word obsession scattered all over like graffiti.
 The last category was Creation.
 I enjoyed seeing the steps it takes to make a simple pair of shoes.
 My favorite part was learning how shoes have been used not just for function, but for status.
 It’s always interesting to learn what is considered beautiful to each culture.